hlomphosibeko/lins-api/README.md

 * My Mentor helped with the fixes on my project and making sure the project is functioning as it should.
 * Roman, a tutor at CI, helped with the Avatar image as it was not appearing.
 * I wanted a reminder on how to create handleClick, I got help from [Stackoverflow](https://stackoverflow.com/questions/75640164/react-router-to-redirect-new-page-using-a-button-onclick/75640182)
+* Tom, a tutor at CI, helped with fixing the issues while testing the functionality of the posts.
+* Moritz, a mentor, helped with understanding how manual testing should be done.

 ### Media